Is your Organic Flour Non-GMO?

 Is your flour enriched?

-We make one Enriched Organic flour: Organic Unbleached Enriched.
-Most of our Red Rose unbleached types of flour are enriched.
+Most of our Red Rose unbleached flours are enriched.
 The best way to know is to check the ingredient label; enriched flours will be labeled as such.

 What does it mean if a flour says it is “malted”?